 The Radio Show Now

 Broadcasting since February 7, 1997, Prime Time Polkas is heard Saturdays from noon - 1 PM on 620 AM WKHB Radio with 5,500 watts of power serving the southwestern PA area including the entire Pittsburgh market plus parts of Ohio, West Virginia and Maryland (view KHB's coverage map).
-KHB's FM translator is broadcasting on 94.1 FM serving the Pittsburgh (Allegheny County) area.
+KHB's FM translators are broadcasting on 94.1 FM (coverage map) serving the Pittsburgh (Allegheny County) area and 92.3 FM (coverage map) serving Western PA's Westmoreland County.
 Hosted by Pam & Jerry Zagar, we specialize in playing the best of Slovenian / Cleveland style polkas and waltzes in a professional-style format; with MORE MUSIC, and LESS TALK!
 You may hear an occasional Polish, German and/or Italian tune thrown in for diversity.
 We produce this program with you, the listener, in mind.
 Featured are a lot of the newer music including premieres of new recordings and interviews with the musicians that produce them.
 From time to time, special guests show up unannounced and add to the spontaneity of this show.
 We certainly hope you enjoy our show and if you do, please tell your friends wherever they are!

 "More music, less talk..."